Managing small-acreage horse farms in Central and Eastern Oregon

 Like horses, pasture plants need nutrients in adequate and balanced amounts.
 Fertilizing pastures promotes strong stands of desirable pasture plants, which are better able to compete with weeds.
 Fertilization also boosts grass production.

 Nitrogen, phosphorus, potassium, sulfur and calcium are the nutrients typically added as fertilizer.
 Nutrients may come from synthetic or organic sources.
 Manure and composted manure can provide many needed plant nutrients, including nitrogen, sulfur, phosphorus and potassium, while improving soil biological activity and tilth.
-(See “Manage manure and bedding resources”.)
+(See “Manage manure and bedding”.)

-A soil test is the best way to determine which nutrients are needed and in what amounts.
+A soil test is the best way to determine whether fertilization will benefit pasture species, and at the rate fertilizers should be applied.
 Soil test results typically are good for two to three years; after that, retest.
-If results indicate that nutrients are becoming deficient, test every one or two years.
-See Get actionable results from a soil, plant or environmental testing lab (EM 8677) and Soil test interpretation guide (EC 628).
+If results indicate that nutrients are deficient, test every one or two years.
+See Get actionable results from a soil, plant or environmental testing lab (EM 8677), Soil test interpretation guide (EC 628), Soil testing lab selection and recommended analytical methods for Oregon, EM 9423 and more related content.

-Apply phosphorus, potassium, calcium and lime only according to recommendations based on soil test results.
-In addition, 20–30 pounds sulfur per acre per year is recommended for irrigated pastures, unless otherwise indicated by the soil test.
+Apply phosphorus, potassium and lime according to recommendations based on soil test results.
+In addition, 20–30 pounds sulfur per acre per year or 40–50 pounds of sulfur per acre every two years is recommended for irrigated pastures.

 Apply nitrogen based on the need for higher or lower levels of pasture production (See “Nitrogen fertilization practices”).
 Monitor the results after fertilizing pastures.
 The level of pasture production should correspond to your farm’s feed needs and should be based on the number of animals and their nutritional requirements.

 Do not overapply any fertilizer.
 Overapplication wastes money and increases the possibility of water contamination.
-In addition, high nitrogen and potassium applications can cause horse health problems, especially during dry years.
-Forage crops can take up more potassium than needed.
+In addition, high nitrogen and potassium applications can harm horses, especially during dry years.
+Forage crops can take up more potassium than required for optimum growth.

-High level of pasture production: Apply 40–60 pounds of nitrogen per acre three times a year (March 15–April 15, June 1–15, August 1–15).
+High level of pasture production: Apply 40–60 pounds of nitrogen per acre three times a year (March 15–April 15, June 1–15 and August 1–15).
 This approach will optimize the pasture’s use of irrigation water and promote vigorous growth throughout the growing season.

 Moderate level of pasture production: Allow stored soil resources to provide nitrogen for spring growth.
-Apply 60 pounds of nitrogen per acre twice per year (June 1–15 and August 1–15).
+Apply 40 to 60 pounds of nitrogen per acre twice per year (June 1–15 and August 1–15).

 Nitrogen fertilization practices for nonirrigated pastures